mattray/managed_chef_server-cookbook/README.md

 ## everything

-Installs the Chef server, restores from a backup, attempts to load policyfiles (which are included in the restored backup) and adds backups via cron.
+Installs the Chef server, restores from a backup, attempts to load policyfiles (which are included in the restored backup) and adds backup via cron.

 ## License and Authors